jwowillo/viztransform/README.md

 # `viztransform`

-viztransform contains library-packages for working with transformations of the plane and vizualizing the transformations along with command-packages for easily simplifying transformations, applying transformations, and vizualizing transformations from a CLI.
+viztransform contains library-packages for working with and vizualizing plane-transformations along with command-packages for easily simplifying, applying, and vizualizing transformations from a CLI.

 ## Installing